 Remove butter from bourbon and reserve for basting meat, cooking vegetables, or baking.
 Strain buttered bourbon through a fine-mesh strainer to remove any remaining droplets of butter.

 For the Cocktails: Dissolve turbinado sugar in 1/2 cup hot water (4 ounces; 120ml).
 Combine bourbon with sugar syrup and bitters.
-Serve chilled over ice or neat.
+For each cocktail, serve the pre-batched Old Fashioned mixture on the rocks in a tumbler, or stirred with ice and then strained into a cocktail glass.